zfanli/demo-adjustable-web/README.md

 * [ ] **[Phase 2] Working Flow: For Tab Bar**
   - [ ] For now just implement the resizable and tab bar (2019/07/14)
-    - [ ] Preparation
+    - [x] Preparation
-      - [ ] split resize handler by sortable flag
+      - [x] split resize handler by sortable flag
-        - [ ] change width and height with a ratio in un-sortable mode
+        - [x] change width and height with a ratio in un-sortable mode
     - [ ] Turn to tab bar task
-    - [ ] Resizable only in un-sortable mode
+    - [x] Resizable only in un-sortable mode
       - [x] resize icon
-      - [ ] mouse key hold handler
+      - [x] mouse key hold handler
+        - [x] flag trigger resize
+        - [x] add mouse move listener if resize flag is true
+          - [x] useEffect hook automatically clean up listener
+        - [x] set active panel in resizing
-      - [ ] change size
+      - [x] set min size to panel
     - [ ] Add explanation
       - [ ] flag for display control of all explanations
   - [ ] Refactor the entire structure of the app to be clear
     - [ ] carding logic of each event
-      - [ ] logic on resizing
+      - [x] logic on resizing
         - [x] resizing if tab bar is appeared
           - [ ] a little bug with backup panels (will be fixed but not now)
       - [ ] logic on resetting